simetenn/uncertainpy/docs/source/examples/coffee_cup.rst

     :lines: 24-25

 The next step is to define the uncertain parameters.
-We use Chaospy to create the distributions, and create a dictionary that we pass to ``Parameters``:
+We use Chaospy to create the distributions, and create a parameter dictionary:

 .. literalinclude:: ../../../examples/coffee_cup/uq_coffee_function.py
     :language: python
-    :lines: 27-35
+    :lines: 27-32

 We can now calculate the uncertainty and sensitivity using polynomial chaos